Metglyb, 2.5mg+400 mg 40 pcs

 In case of overdose, hypoglycemia may develop due to the presence of a sulfonylurea derivative in the drug.

-Mild to moderate symptoms of hypoglycemia without loss of consciousness and neurological manifestations may be corrected by immediate consumption of sugar.
+Mild to moderate symptoms of hypoglycemia without loss of consciousness or neurological manifestations can be corrected by immediate consumption of sugar.

-Dose adjustment and/or dietary changes should be made.
-The occurrence of severe hypoglycemic reactions in patients with diabetes accompanied by coma, paroxysm or other neurological disorders requires immediate medical attention.
+It is necessary to adjust the dose and/or change the diet.
+The occurrence of severe hypoglycemic reactions in patients with diabetes mellitus, accompanied by coma, paroxysm or other neurological disorders, requires emergency medical care.

 Intravenous administration of dextrose solution is necessary immediately after diagnosis or suspicion of hypoglycemia, before hospitalization of the patient.
-After recovery of consciousness, the patient should be given food rich in easily digestible carbohydrates (to avoid the recurrence of hypoglycemia).
+After regaining consciousness, it is necessary to give the patient food rich in easily digestible carbohydrates (to avoid re-development of hypoglycemia).

-The plasma clearance of glibenclamide may increase in patients with liver disease.
-Since glibenclamide is actively bound to blood proteins, the drug is not excreted by dialysis.
+Plasma clearance of glibenclamide may be increased in patients with liver disease.
+Since glibenclamide actively binds to blood proteins, the drug is not excreted during dialysis.

-Long-term overdose or the presence of associated risk factors can provoke lactoacidosis because the drug contains metformin.
+Long-term overdose or the presence of associated risk factors can provoke the development of lactic acidosis, since the drug contains metformin.

-Lactoacidosis is a medical emergency; treatment of lactoacidosis should be done in a hospital setting.
-Hemodialysis is the most effective treatment to remove lactate and metformin.
+Lactic acidosis is a medical emergency; Treatment of lactic acidosis should be carried out in a hospital.
+The most effective treatment method for removing lactate and metformin is hemodialysis.

 ---|---|